CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-24-minifrc-alfredo-nou-v1-7-tutorial.md

 ![json link.png]({{site.baseurl}}/images/json link.png)

-Then naviage to Tools > Board > Boards Manager... and search for "esp32". install the board files by espressiff systems.
+Then navigate to Tools > Board > Boards Manager... and search for "esp32". install the board files by Espressif Systems.

 It should look like this: